 4. Your homes

-Both of you may own a primary residence.
-Discuss where you’ll live once you’re married and what you’ll do with the other home.
-Remember, buying and selling property can affect your taxes.
-Discuss with your accountant the pros and cons of continuing to own other properties, such as a condo at the beach or rental property.
+If both of you own a primary residence, discuss where you’ll live once you’re married and what you’ll do with the other home—or both of them.
+In addition, discuss the pros and cons of continuing to own other properties, such as a condo at the beach or rental property, with your accountant.

 5. Retirement planning